Pure-Peace/vue-cli-electron-template/README.md

 ![bigLogo](http://otsu.fun/big_logo.png)
 # vue-cli-electron-template
-A desktop application template built using vue-cli3 and Electron6, using a custom borderless window, and including vue-router, vue-i18n, axios and other common components, as well as some demo functions.
+Using vue-cli3 and Electron6 built a desktop application template, with a custom borderless window, and including vue-router, vue-i18n, axios and other common components, as well as some demo functions.

 - English / [中文](https://github.com/Pure-Peace/vue-cli-electron-template/blob/master/README_ZH.md)

 <h2 align="center">-Introduction-</h2>